-On May 25, Europe will be getting the biggest, most comprehensive regulation to help users get control over their data.
+On May 25, Europe will be getting the biggest, most comprehensive regulation to help users gain control over their data.
 While Facebook itself has had to deal with its own data policies as a result of multiple privacy scandals, they aren’t planning on extending these European data protection regulations for users worldwide.

-To avoid extending that regulation over users from Africa, Asia, Australia and Latin America who are now under Ireland’s umbrella, Facebook will simply and quietly change those terms of service.
+To avoid extending that regulation over users from Africa, Asia, Australia and Latin America, users that are currently supported by Facebook’s Ireland headquarters, Facebook will simply and quietly change their terms of service.
 This will affect 1.52 billion users who will lose GDPR’s protection.
 Meanwhile, there are only 370 million European Facebook users.

 This move not only reduces Facebook’s liability, but it also removes the GDPR’s “right to be forgotten” from all non-European users.
 While European users can ask Facebook to delete any data that belongs to you – essentially what the #deletefacebook movement hoped to achieve – other users won’t have that option.